 Real life all the way

-The programme is focused on your work experience, not a “general” approach to “general” problems, so you get the most practical tips I can think of for your career.
-With this in mind, I am also free for you to contact me for guidance if you are struggling in your first OOH and your backup has no charge on their mobile.
+The programme is focused on your work experience, not a “general” approach to “general” problems, so you get the most practical tips we can think of for your career.
+With this in mind, I am also free for you to contact me for guidance if you are struggling in your first OOH and your backup has no charge on their mobile!

 What clinical modules are covered?